-In the course of the inspection of slaughterhouses or establishments which have been or are to be approved in third countries for the purpose of being able to export to the Community in accordance with Community rules, the Commission experts shall ensure that the animals referred to in Article 5 have been slaughtered under conditions which offer guarantees of humane treatment at least equivalent to those provided for in this Directive.
+15. To enable meat to be imported from a third country the health certificate accompanying such meat must be supplemented by an attestation certifying that in slaughterhouses or establishments which have been or are to be approved in third countries for the purpose of being able to export to the territory of Malta, the animals referred to in Article 5 have been slaughtered under conditions which offer guarantees of humane treatment at least equivalent to those provided for in these regulations.